 It’s important role modelling

-Teams also perform an important role by modelling other child care practices which may be new to our local carers.
+Teams also perform an important role by modeling other child care practices which may be new to our local carers.
 Other activities like play and craft times are also improved when volunteers come and share new activities etc. We believe our model of volunteering provides benefits for the children, carers and the volunteer.
 We respect and value every volunteer who gives up their time and resources to serve.
-We believe our framework (including a strong child protection policy which must be worked within) allows volunteers to see first hand the needs and contribute in meaningful ways for the long term benefit of the local children and staff.
-Unfortunately making broad statements can lead to organisations who are practicing well thought out policies and strategies being grouped with those institutions who are sadly harming children and staff.
+We believe our framework (including a strong child protection policy that must be worked within) allows volunteers to see firsthand the needs and contribute in meaningful ways for the long-term benefit of the local children and staff.
+Unfortunately making broad statements can lead to organisations who are practicing well thought-out policies and strategies being grouped with those institutions who are sadly harming children and staff.

 One adoptive mum wrote to H4K’s saying her new daughter could love others because she had been taught what love is.
-The teaching being modeled by our care givers and volunteers is very different to voluntourism or Modern Day Slavery activities.
+The teaching being modeled by our caregivers and volunteers is very different from voluntourism or Modern Day Slavery activities.

 I’m extremely thankful to all those volunteers who come and encourage anyone considering volunteering to read more information on our teams here.